Wedvich/knockout.macros/README.md

 knockout.macros
 ===
-Plugin with macros for shorthand creation of Knockout computed observables
----

-This plugin adds a bunch of macros for shorthand creation of common Knockout computed observables.
+This plugin adds a bunch of macros for shorthand creation of Knockout computed observables.

 Usage
 ---